Automaker Rivian pauses construction on $5 billion electric truck factory in Georgia - ExBulletin

 The factory near Social Circle is expected to eventually employ 7,500 workers and produce up to 200,000 vehicles by the completion of the first phase later this year.
 The planned second phase will increase production capacity by an additional 200,000 vehicles per year by 2030.

-State and local governments spent more than $125 million to purchase about 2,000 acres (810 hectares) of land near the Social Circle for Rivians, clearing trees and cutting down trees, according to documents. , it is indicated that the land is planned to be leveled.
+According to documents, state and local governments will purchase approximately 2,000 acres (810 hectares) of land near the Social Circle for Rivians, clearing trees and paying $100 million to purchase the cleared land.
+It was expected to cost more than $25 million.
 That work was completed and the state turned the site over to Rivian.
 The state has also completed most of its promised $50 million in road work.
 However, the Rivian Parkway sign at the new traffic light on U.S. 278 had been removed Thursday.

 Rivian currently produces the R1T pickup truck, R1S SUV, and electric delivery van for commercial customers at its Illinois plant.
 R1 vehicles currently cost over $70,000.
 The original plan was to produce his low-cost R2 car in Georgia for the mass market.
 The first phase of Rivians' Georgia plant is expected to produce 200,000 vehicles per year, and the second phase will produce an additional 200,000 vehicles per year.
 The company announced last year that the first phase would begin production this year.